Bachelor of Science in Labor Studies and Employment Relations

 Penn State World Campus, in partnership with the University’s highly regarded School of Labor Studies and Employment Relations, offers two bachelor's degree programs in labor studies and employment relations to prepare you for careers in human resources as generalists or specialists in compensation, benefits, diversity, labor relations, safety and health, and training and recruitment.
 They can also prepare you for careers in government, unions, and in dispute resolution.

-Our faculty has an extensive range of expertise in fields such as human resources, employment and labor law, international human resources and employment relations, organizational behavior and workforce diversity.
+The School of LSER faculty has an extensive range of expertise in fields such as human resources, employment and labor law, international human resources and employment relations, organizational behavior and workforce diversity.

 Choose the Online Labor Studies and Employment Relations Degree That Fits Your Career